-You should participate in the WIP if you would like to provide and receive advice, support, feedback, or critique on computing education research issues like:
+WIP may be the right experience for you, if you would like to provide and receive constructive advice, support, feedback, or critique on computing education research issues such as:

 - A kernel of a research idea

 - A grant proposal

 - A study design

 The goal of the workshop is to provide a space where we can receive support and provide support.
 The workshop is intended for active CS education researchers.
 PhD students are instead encouraged to apply for the Doctoral Consortium, held on the same day as WIP.

 - Friday, June 7th, 2019 by midnight your local time – Workshop application deadline